21lakshh/Plant-Disease-Prediction/README.md

 # Crop Disease Detection & AgriAssist Support

 ## Overview
-Kisaan Saathi is a comprehensive solution aimed at empowering farmers with advanced crop disease detection and personalized assistance.
+This is a comprehensive solution aimed at empowering farmers with advanced crop disease detection and personalized assistance.
 The project is divided into two main components:

 1. **Crop Disease Detection Model**
 2. **Streamlit Web Application with AgriAssist Chatbot**